The Big Give 2023

 If you are thinking of bringing a bike that hasn’t been used for years, it would be a good idea to bring new tires and tubes, or on the flip side has years worth of grime build-up, would you extend us the courtesy of washing your bike first?
 It doesn't have to be sparkling but working on a bike that isn't caked with dirt or grease will help us to bring it up to the maximum potential.

-Also, while we do not want to turn anyone away, if you bring us a higher end bike (say worth more than 800$) we may have to suggest you to visit the bike shop instead.
-We personally enjoy working on a nicer bikes, but this event is geared toward those that otherwise wouldn't be able to afford it, or whose bikes wouldn't normally be accepted at a bike shop.
+Also, while we do not want to turn anyone away, if you bring us a higher end bike (say worth more than 600$) we may have to suggest you to visit the bike shop instead.
+While we personally enjoy working on nicer bikes, this event is geared toward those that otherwise wouldn't be able to afford it, or whose bikes wouldn't normally be accepted at a bike shop.

 Anything I should know?